ebowwa/yolo-training/README.md

-NOTES:

-- i moved the yolo model to `yolo-training/resources/yolov8m.pt`
-- we added a swift client

 # YOLO Training & Inference Service

 A modular, three-layer ML service for training, validating, and deploying YOLO models.
 Supports **YOLOv5, v8, v9, v10, v11, and YOLO-World** via the Ultralytics library.
 Includes a composable spatial inference pipeline for real-time detection on wearables.